 - 4.6.1 Judges may disqualify any model at any time which, in their opinion, does not comply with the competition rules or which the Range Safety Officer or his authorised deputy feels may not be reasonably safe in operation. - 4.6.2 Judges may disqualify any competitor on the grounds of failure to practise or observe reasonable safety measures, published or otherwise, for poor sportsmanship, for failure to abide by the orders of the Range Safety Officer or his authorised deputy or for misconduct in general. - 4.6.3 A model experiencing a catastrophic failure which, in the opinion of the judges, was not due to or caused by improper design, construction, or pre-flight preparations of the model, shall not be disqualified from competition.
 A model suffering such a catastrophic failure and thereby rendered incapable of additional flights may be replaced by another model.
 For Scale models S5 and S7, experiencing a catastrophic failure, see rule 9.12. - 4.6.4.
-By reason of flight characteristics, a model may be disqualified for a flight but is not necessarily disqualified for the entire event. - 4.6.5 In the S4 and S10 classes, the model must reach a stable flight within 30 s from the moment of reaching the apogee, otherwise the flight is disqualified. - In S3, S6 and S9 classes, the recovery system must deploy correctly within 30 s from the moment of reaching the apogee, otherwise the flight is disqualified.
+By reason of flight characteristics, a model may be disqualified for a flight but is not necessarily disqualified for the entire event. - 4.6.5 In the S4 classes, the model must reach a stable flight within 30 s from the moment the model or any part of the model leaves the launching device, otherwise the flight is disqualified.

+In S3, S6 and S9 classes, the recovery system must deploy correctly within 30 s from the moment the model or any part of the model leaves the launching device, otherwise the flight is disqualified.